Gavin Sheets Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have the top team ERA across all league pitching staffs (2.83).
+- The Rays' 2.80 team ERA ranks first across all MLB pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (15 total, 0.6 per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (17 total, 0.6 per game).

-- Eflin makes the start for the Rays, his fourth of the season.
-He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.
+- Faucher makes the start for the Rays, his fourth of the season.
+He is 0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Chicago White Sox, allowing one earned run while surrendering three hits.
+- In his most recent time out on Wednesday, the righty went two innings against the Houston Astros, allowing one earned run while surrendering one hit.

-- The 29-year-old has put up an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .242 against him.
+- The 27-year-old has amassed a 5.68 ERA and 7.1 strikeouts per nine innings in seven games this season, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.